 close up of vegan peanut butter cookies on a cookie sheet

-1. In a large bowl, cream together the vegan butter, peanut butter, and sugars using a handheld or standing mixer.
-You can even just use a spoon if needed.
-Mix in the almond milk and vanilla until theyโ€™re well combined.
+In a large bowl, cream the vegan butter, peanut butter, and sugars together until light and fluffy.
+Stir in the milk and vanilla until well combined.

 collage of how to make cookies with peanut butter